samueldam1/diagramaMarkdown/README.md

 - [x] #739
 - [ ] https://github.com/octo-org/octo-repo/issues/740
-- [ ] Add delight to the experience when all tasks are complete :tada:
+- [ ] :+1: :tada:

-@github/support What do you think about these updates?
+@github/support What do you think about these updates
-@octocat :+1: This PR looks great - it's ready to merge! :shipit:

 Ejemplo de gráfico:
 ```mermaid